slopezpereyra/slopezpereyra.github.io/aboutme.md

 With so varying interests, I found it very difficult as a young student to choose a career path.
 I did not know whether I wanted to be a poet, a philosopher, a mathematician, or a scientist.
-The process by virtue of which I science got the upper hand is hardly transparent even to myself —however badly that may sound.
+The process by virtue of which science got the upper hand is hardly transparent even to myself —however badly that may sound.
 But I love scientific work —and I still love all those things I once considered devoting my life to.
 So in short, this blog is an attempt at